Resources and links from the event held on Saturday 27th September 2025 at the Cabin, St Mary’s Church, Hardwick, Cambridge, CB23 7QS

 Do you worry about the climate emergency and the impact of climate change?

-Then come along to Hardwick Eco Event and learn about practical steps you can take in your daily life that will help reduce climate change!
+The Hardwick and Dry Drayton Eco Event helped people learn about practical steps you can take in your daily life that will help reduce climate change!

-There will be talks on how to estimate and reduce your carbon footprint (from Cambridge Carbon Footprint), owning an electric car, on installing and running a heat pump, 1000 acts of climate kindness, among others.
-There will also be stalls with exhibitors, and activities for children, and you will be able to sign up in advance to bring your bike to get it repaired!
-See below for details.
+There were talks on how to estimate and reduce your carbon footprint (from Cambridge Carbon Footprint), owning an electric car, installing and running a heat pump, 1000 acts of climate kindness, and others.
+There were also stalls with exhibitors, and activities for children, as well as lunches and other refreshments, and people could sign up in advance to bring your bike to get it repaired!
+A film about climate anxiety among children and parents in Cambridge was also shown.
+See below for details including copies of slides and useful links and resources.

-This event will build on the highly successful events in 2021 and 2022.
+This event built on the highly successful events in 2021 and 2022.

-Talks will take place in the church.
-All talks will include plenty of time for practical questions.
+Talks took place in the church and include time for practical questions.

 11.00am Cambridge Carbon Footprint: What is our carbon footprint, and how can we reduce it?

-11.50am Chris Ford: Experience with buying and using a domestic heat pump
+11.50am Chris Ford: Experience with buying and using a domestic heat pump.
+See the slides here.

 2.00pm Cambridge Carbon Footprint: What is our carbon footprint, and how can we reduce it?
 (Same as in the morning)